DannyTheSloth/FileLocker/README.md

 -ViewFile(Filename) *Opens file with default opening program in XLOCKFiles folder in case the open selected file does not work*

+-SetKeySize(Keysize) *Sets encryption key size to either 256, 192, or 128.*

 -ClearConsole() *Clears console*

 -RickRoll() *Plays Never Gonna Give You Up By Rick Astley*